brson/wasm-opt-rs/notes.md

 so during development we don't need to sit through repeated complete builds of Binaryen.

-One awkward result of the division between `wasm-opt-sys` and `wasm-opt-cxx-sys` is that they both need identical copies of the Binaryen source code, as `cxx` generates C++ code that accesses Binaryen headers.
+One awkward result of the division between `wasm-opt-sys` and `wasm-opt-cxx-sys` is that they both need access to the Binaryen source code, as `cxx` generates C++ code that accesses Binaryen headers.
 This complicates our deploy process slightly, and also implies that we must be careful about managing the version numbers of these two crates such that compatible versions always carry identical Binaryen source.

+We originally packaged the full Binaryen source code with both `wasm-opt-sys` and `wasm-opt-cxx-sys`, and this amounted to _72 MB of C++ source code_.

+After review, `cxx` author dtolnay clued us in that

+1) We don't need to package the 26 MB Binaryen test suite, and
+2) [`cxx_build` has a solution to sharing headers between crates][cxxshare]

+[cxxshare]: #user-content-sharing-c-headers-between-crates-with-cxx_build